-Business partners working with us, including suppliers, contractors, joint venture partners and agents are expected to adhere to equivalent ethical standards as our people.
+Business partners working with us, including suppliers, joint venture partners and agents are expected to adhere to the same or similar ethical standards as our people.

 We expect our people to take action, up to and including the termination of a contract, upon learning that a business partner fails to abide by our Code and our related policies and practices.
-We must comply with laws and regulations in many different countries and markets that we operate in.